 Ah, peace and quiet!
-Summer can be hectic, but a getaway at a private lake is just what you need to unwind and recharge at the end of the season.
+Summer can be hectic, but a getaway at a private lake is just what you need to unwind and recharge.
 Pennsylvania’s private lakes offer visitors pristine waters for fishing, boating, and swimming while providing the privacy visitors crave.
-Whether you plan on staying at a rental property or purchasing a temporary membership to access the lakes, a private lake getaway is exactly what you need to make this fall one your family will never forget!
+Whether you plan on staying at a rental property or purchasing a temporary membership to access the lakes, a private lake getaway is exactly what you need to make this a getaway your family will never forget!

 1. Beach Lake

-As a guest of Central House Resort, in the Pocono Mountains, you get unlimited access to the beautiful spring-fed Beach Lake.
+As a guest of Central House Family Resort in the Pocono Mountains, you get unlimited access to the beautiful, spring-fed Beach Lake.
 The lake offers guests the opportunity to relax on the sandy beach or fish off the dock.
 Get moving on a paddle boat or kayak or challenge the family to a game of volleyball or badminton.
 At the end of a long day, enjoy a moonlit bonfire on the resort property.

 2. Crystal Lake

-Nestled in the Pinchot State Forest, Crystal Lake is a private, spring-fed lake, which offers 45 acres of outdoor recreation.
-This hotspot for large and smallmouth bass, perch, pickerel, and bluegill fishing is accessible to guests at nearby resorts Visitors can also enjoy kayaking, sailing, and canoeing on the lake.
-After a long day, enjoy a scenic walk or bike ride around the 2.8-mile road perimeter of the lake, or sit down for dinner an Italian-American dinner at Crystal Pines Restaurant.
+Nestled within Pinchot State Forest, Crystal Lake is a private, spring-fed lake offering 45 acres of outdoor recreation.
+This hotspot for large and smallmouth bass, perch, pickerel, and bluegill fishing is accessible to guests staying at nearby resorts Visitors can also enjoy kayaking, sailing, and canoeing on the lake.
+After a long day, enjoy a scenic walk or bike ride around the 2.8-mile road perimeter of the lake, or sit down for dinner an Italian-American dinner at the nearby Crystal Pines Restaurant.

 3. Eagles Mere Lake